Power Mobility Device (PMD) Prior Authorization Demonstration Project

 After receipt of all relevant documentation, CGS will review and communicate a decision within 10 business days.
 The decision letter regarding prior authorization (affirmative or non-affirmative) will be sent to the treating physician/practitioner, the supplier and the Medicare beneficiary.
 In the event of a non-affirmative decision, the letter will explain why the PAR was not affirmed.
 The letter will additionally provide a prior authorization tracking number that should be submitted with the PMD claim.

 Please note that prior authorization is not mandatory.
-However without a prior authorization decision, if a claim for one of the HCPCS codes listed above is submitted for a beneficiary residing in North Carolina, Florida or Texas, the claim will be stopped for review.
+However without a prior authorization decision, if a claim for one of the HCPCS codes listed above is submitted for a beneficiary residing in any of the demonstration states listed above, the claim will be stopped for review.
 At that time, CGS will send the supplier an Additional Documentation Request (ADR) letter and the supplier must respond within 45 days by providing all requested documentation.
 Additionally, starting December 1, 2012, CMS will assess a 25 percent payment reduction on a supplier's payable claim when the first claim is not preceded by a PAR.

 There is an exception to the 25 percent reduction in payment for competitive bidding contract suppliers submitting a payable claim for a beneficiary with a permanent residence in a competitive bidding area.
 The competitive bid supplier will receive the contractual single payment amount under their contract.
 These suppliers, however, must adhere to all other requirements of the demonstration.